Medical assistants play vital roles in today’s healthcare industry, helping doctors perform a number of clinical and administrative duties.

 Additionally, a required 160-hour off-campus externship provides hands-on experience in a professional healthcare facility setting that gets you ready to hit the ground running.

-Studying to become a medical assistant at MTI College offers additional benefits, including:
+Studying to become a medical assistant at Campus offers additional benefits, including:

 - The flexibility of a new program that allows you to take classes just three times a week